Clinical trials with trial participants in clinical research units can be gradually (re)started

 In order to be able to (re)start clinical trials, requirements should be complied with.
 This document is restricted to clinical trials under the clinical trials under the Medical Research Involving Human Subjects Act (WMO).

 These requirements are formulated by the Central Committee on Research Involving Humans (CCMO) in collaboration with the IGJ and input provided by the MREC, Foundation Beoordeling Ethiek Biomedisch Onderzoek (BEBO).
-The requirements are published on the CCMO website.
 The requirements are not only applicable for Phase I clinics, but apply to all clinical research units (CRU).

 A CRU is defined to be: